conwetlab/WMarket/docs/user-programmer-guide.rst

 ````````

 An Offering (``usdl:ServiceOffering``) can also contain zero or more services.
-Serives are the products (APIs, widgets, datasets, files, etc.) that you attach
+Services are the products (APIs, widgets, datasets, files, etc.) that you attach
 to the offering.
 To include one service in your offering, just add the service
 tag (``usdl:includes``) to your ``usdl:ServiceOffering`` as follow: